wbenbihi/hourglasstensorflow/README.md

 This data formalism consider a maximum of 10 persons in a single image (You can tweak the datagen.py file to consider more persons)

 /!\Missing part or values must be marked as -1

+## Training
+To train a model, make sure to have a 'config.cfg' file in your main directory and a text file with regard to your dataset.
+Then run train_launcher.py.
+It will run the training.

+On a TITAN GTX for mini_batches of 16 images on 100 epochs of 1000 iterations: 2 days of training (1.6 million images)

+## Saving And Restoring Models
+Saving is automatically done when training.
+In the 'saver_directory' you will find several files:

+	'name'_'epoch'.data-00000-of-00001
+	'name'_'epoch'.index
+	'name'_'epoch'.meta

+You can manually load the graph from *.meta file using [TensorFlow methods](http://cv-tricks.com/tensorflow-tutorial/save-restore-tensorflow-models-quick-complete-tutorial/).
+Or you can use the Restore Method in hourglass_tiny.py.

+To do so, you first need to create the same graph as the saved one.
+To do so use the exact same 'config.cfg' that you used to train your model.
+Then use HourglassModel('config.cfg').restore(modelToLoad) to restore pretrained model.

+	modelToLoad: 'saver_directory'/'name'_'epoch'

+/!\ BE SURE TO USE THE SAME CONFIG.CFG FILE OR THE METHOD WON'T BE ABLE TO ASSIGN THE RIGHT WEIGHTS